HananMurrar/MachineLearningProject/README.md

 ### ML project

-MLis a field of AI that allows computers to learn from data and make predictions or discover patterns without being explicitly programmed
+ML is a field of AI that allows computers to learn from data and make predictions or discover patterns without being explicitly programmed

 In this project, the 3 main ML techniques are applied